15 Best Social Media Forums for Real Discussions

 1. Reddit

-Reddit is a crowd of communities called subreddits.
-People ask questions, share stories, and argue over limited stuff.
+Think of Reddit as a massive pile of groups called subreddits.
+It is a place where people ask questions, tell stories, and even bicker over silly things.
 No real names, so honesty runs high.
 Good answers float up; bad ones sink.

 Why People Use It